6 essential change management tools for 2022

 • PDA

-That way, you can always keep your staff informed with status updates and messages.
-Give eChangeManager has a 30-day free trial, and monthly plans start at $29 a month per user.
+That way, you can always inform your staff with status updates and messages. eChangeManager offers a 30-day free trial, and monthly plans start at $29 per user.

 #3: BMC Ready Change Management 9